Iuliana Măceșeanu: Career

 Măceșeanu took up fencing at CSM Craiova when she was twelve years old.
 She was accompanying her younger brother to his gymnastics class and wanted to try the sport too, but the coach thought her frame was too big and directed her to the fencing hall which stood across the park.

 Măceșeanu joined the junior national team in 1999 and transferred to CSA Steaua in Bucarest under the coaching of Cornel Milan.
 With Loredana Iordăchioiu and Ana Maria Brânză she won a team silver medal in the 2001 Junior World Championships in Gdańsk.
 In the senior category, she climbed her first World Cup podium with a silver medal in the 2003 Budapest Grand Prix, followed by a quarter-final place in the Prague World Cup.

 At the 2005 European Championships in Zalaegerszeg, Măceșeanu reached the semi-finals where she was edged out 14–15 by Ukraine's Yana Shemyakina and took a bronze medal, which she considers the highlight of her career.
 The next season she reached the quarter-finals at the 2006 European Championships in İzmir.
 In the team event, Măceșeanu, Brânză, Iordăchioiu and Anca Măroiu prevailed 45–43 over Russia, then edged out Hungary 33–32 to win the gold medal.
 At the World Championships in Turin, Măceșeanu made it again to the quarter-finals before losing 15–11 to Estonia's Irina Embrich.
 This result allowed her to finish the 2005–06 season No.36 in world rankings, her career best.

 The 2006–07 season proved disappointing both for Măceșeanu and the team, Romania finishing 10th at the World Championships in Saint-Petersburg.
 Măceșeanu did not qualify for the 2008 Summer Olympics, but she took part in the World Championships held in Beijing for events not in the Olympic programme.
-She was eliminated in the first round at the European Championships in Kiev.
+She was eliminated in the first round at the European Championships in Kyiv.
 In the team event, Măceșeanu, Brânză, Iordăchioiu and Simona Alexandru overcame Hungary in the semi-finals, then crushed favourites Germany in the final to earn Măceșeanu's second European title.